Consumer Medicine Information (CMI)

 Your doctor may have prescribed Amisulpride Winthrop for another reason.

-Ask your doctor if you have any questions about why Amisulpride Winthrop has been prescribed for you.
+Ask your doctor if you have any questions about why Amisulpride Winthrop has been

 Before taking it